eco-evo-genomics/.github/profile/README.md

 We work intensively with beetles (_Pogonus chalceus_) and ​​​​​​water fleas (_Daphnia magna_) but honestly, we're game for studying any critter that crosses our path!

+Join us on this genomic adventure as we explore how life adapts and evolves!

 <!--

 **Here are some ideas to get you started:**